FriendsOfEpub/WillThatBeOverriden/ReadingSystems/Kindle/KDF-KFX/KindlePreviewer3.md

 1. KFX is encrypted and there is no way to break it at the moment.
 2. HTML semantic markup is lost (`text` for several tags, same for `list`, same for inline elements like `em`, etc.).
-3. Formatting relies heavily on styles and not semantic tags.
+3. “Structure” relies heavily on styles and not semantic tags—and there goes your basic a11y.

 ## What’s next?

 Well, Amazon is very secretive about KFX and is unlikely to document it, if not providing a public converter you can use to create files in this format.
 After all, in [Kindle Previewer 3 FAQ](http://www.amazon.com/gp/feature.html/?docId=1003018611), they write “You can’t side load your books with Enhanced Typesetting.”

-That may be temporary but since KFX is a work in progress (WIP), it seems reasonable to imagine they’ll manage that on their side for a while—a lot easier to update your own server and reprocess files when needed than to manage tens of thousands of people using a local/native converter to upload KFX files directly.
+That may be temporary but since KFX is a work in progress (WIP), it seems reasonable to imagine they’ll manage that on their side for a while—it is a lot easier to update your own server and reprocess files when needed than to manage tens of thousands of people using a local/native converter to upload KFX files directly.

-So, given this status of WIP, the whole process which turns documenting and maintaining default styles + overrides into a bloody nightmare and the dynamic sanitization/styling which probably happens at the renderer level, **we won’t inquire further.** Sorry Not Sorry, life is short and I don’t want to waste any more time on this one.
+So, given this status of WIP, the whole process which turns documenting and maintaining default styles + overrides into a bloody nightmare, and the dynamic sanitization/styling which probably happens at the renderer level, **we won’t inquire further.** Sorry Not Sorry, life is short and I don’t want to waste any more time on this one.

 You could try public shaming them to get documentation but I’m not convinced it would have any effect—remember AZK has not been documented either and it’s been years since its release.